vikkio88/tinchi/readme.md

 usage:
   tinchi [method] [vars]

-methods:
+Usage:
+  tinchi [method] [options]

+Methods:

-init - thinchi init [output/file/path]
+  init  -  tinchi init [output/file/path]

-  It will init the .tinchirc file, where you can specify configs.
-  If specified as argument you can define the outputfile path.
+    Creates a .tinchirc configuration file.
+    You can optionally specify an output path.

-generate - thinchi generate [path/of/file] [filename]
+  generate  -  tinchi generate [path/of/file] [filename]

-  It will generate tinchi CSS in the specified path/of/file.
+    Generates CSS using the config in .tinchirc.
-  If no parameter is specified, it will use the .tinchirc file 'output' parameter.
+    If no path or filename is provided, it uses the 'output' field from .tinchirc.
-  The generator will use color definitions from the .tinchirc file, otherwise defaults.

-    m - merge: will merge into a single file (not needed if you specified the filename parameter).
-        example: tinchi generate -m folder/file.css -> will generate only a file.
+    Reads colors from .tinchirc, falling back to defaults if not defined.

+  search  -  tinchi search [query]
+    Finds utility classes that match the given style keywords.
-search - tinchi search flex direction column
+    Example: tinchi search flex direction column

-  It will show all the classes that apply some style like "flex direction column".
 ```
 ## Examples and colours
 You can find a messy example with defaults in [here](https://tinchi-docs.surge.sh/)